mbcovid19updates/mbcovid19updates.github.io/README.md

 - 5 months after the third dose for individuals aged 50+.
 - 5 months after the third dose for individuals aged 18+ who live in a First Nations community.
 - 6 months after the third dose all other youth and adults.

+_NEW: April 6, 2022_

+Some immunocompromised Manitobans may be eligible for a second booster (fifth dose) of vaccine if they also meet other specific criteria.

 ### Immunization after a COVID-19 infection